Robert William Allen

 For more information on Grupo de Bullet please click here.

-His operational experience includes both open pit and underground mining, occupying positions of Head of Geology, Planning and Development Head, Head of Mineral Resources and Chief Geologist.
-Among his responsibilities he has been in charge of development drilling campaigns under exploration and mining projects at various stages from conceptual design, to pre-feasibility, to bankable feasibility and finally production.
-Jorge was responsible for reporting corporate mineral resources on the London Metal Exchange for Antofagasta Minerals and implementing geological procedures for QA-QC by delivering guidance and controls to geological exploration studies and production teams thereby establishing best practices in the mining industry, from grass roots greenfield exploration to production.
+Among his responsibilities he has supervised drilling campaigns for mining projects at various stages from conceptual design, pre-feasibility, to bankable feasibility and finally production.
+Victor implemented geological procedures for QA-QC by delivering guidance and controls to geological exploration studies and production teams thereby establishing best practices in the mining industry, from grass roots greenfield exploration to production.

 Dr. Harry Esterio